mchow01/mchow01.github.io/_posts/2017-08-16-hall-of-shame-job-postings-recruiting.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Security architect, BCP/DR, Forensic Analyst, SOC design/implementation.
 Only reply if you meet all requirements.
 Seriously?????
 2/2</p>&mdash; SilverFox (@EdgarR0jas) <a href="https://twitter.com/EdgarR0jas/status/897529959656194048">August 15, 2017</a></blockquote>

+Another purpose of the following examples is to demonstrate thes argument made in the article: ["There Is No Cyber Talent Crunch; You’re Just Hiring Wrong"](https://www.tripwire.com/state-of-security/risk-based-security-for-executives/connecting-security-to-the-business/there-is-no-cyber-talent-crunch-youre-just-hiring-wrong/) especially the points of "insisting on over-qualified applicants" and over-filtering.

 ### Who the hell are they going to find these jobs on a contract basis? (thanks to @tcstoolHax0r for this)

 ![Hall of Shame Job Posting](/images/hos_002.jpg)